 An EEC performs registration, registration update, and de-registration with an EES in order to provide information that can be used by the EES in Edge Computing services.
 It is useful to analyse the success rate of registration, registration update, and de-registration in order to assess EES performance.
-If the failure rate increases beyond a defined threshold, corrective actions can be taken by the OAM systems.
+If the number of failures within a time period increases beyond a defined threshold, corrective actions can be taken by the OAM systems.
 Hence, it is necessary to collect measurement related with EEC registration, registration update, and de-registration procedures.

 The EAS Registration procedure allows an EAS to provide its information to an EES in order to enable its discovery.
 It is useful to analyse the EAS registration success rate in order to assess EES performance.
-If the failure rate increases beyond a defined threshold, corrective actions can be taken by the OAM systems.
+If the number of failures within a time period increases beyond a defined threshold, corrective actions can be taken by the OAM systems.
 Hence, it is necessary to collect measurement related with EAS Registration procedures.